Rider sitting beside a blue folding 48V ebike during a city commute stop

 The high-capacity LG 21700 cell build provides a noticeable boost in range, and its integrated CANBus communication and BMS protections deliver OEM-grade safety—something many generic third-party packs lack.

 Important: Even with broad compatibility, you must follow a fitment checklist before purchasing.
 Measure the battery slot dimensions, confirm your connector style, and verify mounting orientation.
 While Leoguar supplies high-spec batteries, final compatibility depends on your specific frame design.
+Compatibility isn’t just about fit—it also impacts performance and range.
+Some folding e-bike frames have tight battery channels that limit upgrade options.
+Always consider space, connector alignment, and mount security when replacing a battery in a folding bike.
+Even a slightly larger pack could interfere with your frame lock or hinge.

 The Replacement Process